 The stringent GDPR makes data sharing among European organisations challenging.
-Meanwhile, federated learning systems (FLS) have shown promise with good predictive accuracy while complying to privacy rules.
-According to Li et al., federated learning systems are gamechangers like deep learning frameworks such as PyTorch and TensorFlow.
+Meanwhile, federated learning systems (FLS) have shown promise with good predictive accuracy while complying with privacy rules.
+According to Li et al., federated learning systems are game changers like deep learning frameworks such as PyTorch and TensorFlow.

 As illustrated above, the number of related papers in FL has increased rapidly and has reached about 4,400 last year.

 Federated Learning leverages techniques from multiple research areas such as distributed systems, machine learning, and privacy.
 FL is best applied in situations where the on-device data is more relevant than the data that exists on servers.
 However, FLS faces various challenges such as effectiveness, efficiency, and privacy.
 FL enables multiple parties to jointly train a machine learning model without exchanging the local data.
 According to Li et al.,se FLS is being adopted in various domains:

 A typical Federated Learning Protocol according to Google AI:

 - Federated learning servers are called by devices

 - Model checkpoint from storage is read by the servers.

 - Models are sent to the select devices.

 - On-device model training followed by server update.